Asteraceae (Compositae)

 Wormwood, Artemisa absinthium L.

-I personally think wormwood, Artemisia absinthium, is a beautiful plant with its fine grey-green mass of leaves, but many would not put this plant in their garden because it does…
+I personally think wormwood, Artemisia absinthium, is a beautiful plant with its fine grey-green mass of leaves.
+However, many people do not appreciate it in their garden because it does…

 Read more